XML Data Binding

 Liquid XML Data Binder Features

-- Generates an easy to use class library for C++, C#, Java, VB .Net, Silverlight, and Visual Basic 6.
+- Generates an easy to use class library for Visual Basic 6.

 - Generated HTML documentation for your class library API.